omkreddy/kafka-examples/consumer/README.md

 ####Advanced Consumer

 The new consumer API is centered around the poll() method which is used to retrieve records from the brokers.
-So we normally code using poll loop to collect, process messages and to commit offsets.
+We normally code using poll loop to collect, process messages and to commit offsets.
 Poll loop is also used for heart-beat mechanism.
-High message procesing delays may create unwanted consumer rebalances.
+Some times high message procesing delays may create unwanted consumer rebalances.
 Some of these problems are discussed [here.]
 (http://users.kafka.apache.narkive.com/4vvhuBZO/low-latency-high-message-size-variance)